megazazik/validate/README.md

 -   the schema's `validate` method can receive some additional info for validation rules
 -   schema and validation results are fully type checked with minimum efforts

+Known issues: there are wrong behavior of types when the typescript option "strictFunctionTypes" is enabled.

 ## Schema initialization

 `init` function creates a validation schema.
 And then you can set validation rules via `rules` method.